-- 21.22.
-The Strategic Plan (2017-2021) builds on evaluations undertaken by WFP's Office of Evaluation in 2014 and 2015.
-The most important findings are reflected in the Annual Evaluation Reports of 2014 and 2015, and the Synthesis Report of 2014-2015 Operation Evaluations.27 - 22.23.
+- The Strategic Plan (2017-2021) builds on evaluations undertaken by WFP's Office of Evaluation in 2014 and 2015.
+The most important findings are reflected in the Annual Evaluation Reports of 2014 and 2015, and the Synthesis Report of 2014-2015 Operation Evaluations. - 22.
 Major evaluation findings include the following: - WFP's continued shift from food aid to food assistance is highly relevant for sustainable hunger solutions, and positions WFP well for the transformations called for by the 2030 Agenda. - Evaluations confirm WFP's strengths in emergency response, especially in large-scale sudden-onset disasters.
 However, managing multiple Level 3 emergencies has diverted attention from other protracted, chronic and lower-level emergencies.

-26 A/RES/70/223.
+&lt;sup>27 A/RES/70/223.

-27 WFP/EB.2/2015/6-E.
+&lt;sup>28 WFP/EB.2/2015/6-E\.

-- ➤ WFP can make relevant contributions in the dynamic contexts of middle-income countries, where differences in development often result in vulnerability.
-To do this, however, WFP needs to enhance its focus on helping countries to strengthen their own national policies and systems, working effectively as an independent and impartial partner, and enhancing capacity-building efforts in its areas of expertise to assist countries in eliminating extreme poverty and hunger. - ➢ WFP's commitment to and resourcing of its leadership role in the coordination of key humanitarian clusters was found to be variable. - Evaluations reveal a mixed picture regarding collaboration among United Nations agencies and with civil society partners.
+- WFP can make relevant contributions in the dynamic contexts of middle-income countries, where inequity of opportunitydifferences in development often resultsresult in vulnerability.
+To do this, however, WFP needs to enhance its focus on strengthening national policies and systems, working effectively as an independent and impartial partner, and by applying more systematic approaches to national capacity development in its areas of proven expertise. - ➢ WFP's commitment to and resourcing of its leadership role in the coordination of key humanitarian clusters was found to be variable. - Evaluations reveal a mixed picture regarding collaboration among United Nations agencies and with partner non-governmental organizations (NGOs).civil society partners.
 Leadership and prioritization will enable WFP to realize the full benefits of this wide array of partnerships.
-Evaluations also highlight a need for greater consistency across WFP on alignment with national systems. - WFP's current monitoring systems and capacity are still inadequate to measure and analyse outcome-level results.
+Evaluations also highlight a need for greater consistency across WFP on alignment with national-systems. - WFP's current monitoring systems and capacity are still inadequate to measure and analyse outcome-level results.
 Challenges in determining WFP's efficiency, effectiveness and comparative advantage, coupled with unclear result chains in project designs, limit WFP's ability to manage for results based on analysis of what works and what does not.